WizzyGeek/WizzyGeek/README.md

 ### Hi there 👋

+I am teenboom an anonymus developer.

+I like Python, HTML/CSS/JS, C/C++

+I usually develop bots 🤖 for Myself and My friends.

+Most of my work is private.
 <!--
 **TEEN-BOOM/TEEN-BOOM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.